bita/card-game/README.md

 I have plans to enhance the game in the following ways:

-Adding sound effects.
+- Adding a score panel to track and display player scores.
-Timer for completing the game.
+- Adding sound effects.
-Allowing customization of card sets.
+- Allowing customization of card sets.

 Author